-All significant issues from the 2021-22 AGS have been covered, with remaining elements transferred across to the Delivery Plan 2023-24 or incorporated into business as usual.
+All other issues from the 2022-23 AGS have been covered and incorporated into business as usual where relevant.

-Using the criteria for significant issues for 2022-23, there are two for the OPCC.
-Both have actions in place through the OPCC Delivery Plan 2023-24 where relevant:
+Using the criteria for significant issues for 2023-24, there are specific actions in place through the OPCC Delivery Plan 2024-25 where relevant.